 2. Peony Jade

-Fruits have made a foray into our favorite pastry this time of the year.
-Durian, the king of fruits, is undoubtedly the most commonly used fruit.
-Almost every merchant has a d24 durian mooncake on its menu.
+Fruits have made a foray into our favourite pastry this time of the year.
+Durian, the King of fruits, is undoubtedly the most commonly used fruit.
+Almost every merchant has a D24 durian mooncake on its menu.

-Fancy tucking into these wild strawberry ($42 for 4) and banana ($40 for 4) mooncakes?
-They contain smooth, rich low fat yoghurt.
+Fancy tucking into these strawberry ($42 for 4) and banana ($40 for 4) mooncakes?
+They contain smooth, rich low fat yogurt.
 Notice that chunks of fruits are present, too!

-The alcoholic lychee-tini and ganache flavor really takes the cake!
-This is a limited edition offering that features a liquorice truffle at its core, filled with the taste of what happens to be my favorite cocktail, the lychee martini! ($45 for 9)
+The alcoholic Lychee-tini and ganache flavour really takes the cake!
+This is a limited edition offering that features a liquorice truffle at its core, filled with the taste of what happens to be my favourite cocktail, the lychee martini! ($45 for 9)

 3. InterContinental Singapore